rust-vmm/vm-memory/DESIGN.md

 ### Utilities and Helpers
 Following utility and helper traits/macros are imported from the [crosvm project](https://chromium.googlesource.com/chromiumos/platform/crosvm/) with minor changes:
-- DataInit: Types for which it is safe to initialize from raw data.
-A type `T` is `DataInit` if and only if it can be initialized by reading its contents from a byte array.
+- ByteValued (originally `DataInit`): Types for which it is safe to initialize from raw data.
+A type `T` is `ByteValued` if and only if it can be initialized by reading its contents from a byte array.
 This is generally true for all plain-old-data structs.
 It is notably not true for any type that includes a reference.
 - {Le,Be}\_{16,32,64}: Explicit endian types useful for embedding in structs or reinterpreting data.

 ## Relationships between Traits, Structs and new Types